House Hacking Guide For Beginners

 - Single-family vs. multi-family house hack

 - How to afford your first house hack

 - How to get a loan

 - How to house hack with no money

 - How to house hack when you have a family

 House hacking is when you rent or own a house and rent out a part of it to help pay some (or all) of your housing expenses.

 That's it.
 You don't need technology or computer knowledge to house hack.

-I remember when I first heard someone mention house hacking and thought they meant hacking someone’s WiFi.
-Once I learned what house hacking was, I wanted to take action right away.
+I remember when I first heard someone mention house hacking and thought they meant hacking someone's WiFi.
+Once I learned what it meant, I wanted to take action right away.

 I wasn't in the right mindset at the time to take action right away; but I knew instantly that house hacking was a good idea.